aidanboyne/BCM/_posts/2023-09-16-FOM_W4_Lectures.md

 |     Rivaroxaban, apixaban, edoxaban    |     Factor Xa inhibition    |
 |     Dabigatran, bivalirudin    |     Direct thrombin (IIa)   inhibitor    |

+# Tuesday Notes

+## Vasopressors for distributive shock

+* Sepsis: inflammatory response leads to vasodilation and capillary leak (hypotension and tachycardia)

+* Anaphylaxis: large histamine release leads to vasodilation and capillary leak (hypotension and tachycardia)

+* Neurogenic: Loss of sympathetic tone due to damaged autonomic pathways in spinal cord (hypotension and bradycardia)

 # Wednesday Notes

+## Renal Filtration

+### Glomerulus and Bowman's Capsule

+Filtration begins in **glomerulus** and **Bowman's Capsule**.
+The fenestrations in glomerular epithelium, negativley charged basement membrane, podocyte slit diaphragm all contribute to filtration of only small and neutral/uncharged solutes into Bowman's capsule.
+The GFR is directly proportional to blood pressure.
+Hypertension will increase GFR, hypotension (i.e. hemmorhage) will decrease GFR (and in bleed, sympathetic nervous system will constrict afferent arteriole further decreasing blood to nephrons).

+### PCT

+- Sodium is primarily reabsorbed via Na-H exchanger.
+- Bicarbonate is so small that it is filtered even though it is negativley charged and thus needs to be reabsorbed.
+HCO3 is broken down into H20 and CO2 via **carbonic anhydrase**, CO2 enters cell and is converted back into HCO3 in cell and transported via NaHCO3 cotransporter into the cell.
+  - Carbonic anhydrase inhibitors (**acetazolamide**) prevent HCO3- reabsorbtion, **increasing uring pH** and **decreasing blood pH**.
+  - Carbonic anhydrase inhibitors also cause (weak) **diuresis** (increased urine), H+ ions not used in PCT by carbonic anhydrase, so Na+/H+ exchanger is not active and less Na+ is reabsorbed into blood --> less water reabsorbed into the blood.
+- Aquaporin-1 in PCT allows H20 to follow sodium into blood from PCT (_not hormonally regulated_)
+- Glucose is reclaimed via Na-Glucose transporter (SGLT2) into cell and then into blood via GLUT2 (_not insulin dependent_).
+  - SGLT2 inhibitors (i.e. empagliflozin) block this glucose reabsorbtion, lowering blood sugar.
+Can cause recurrent UTIs
+- Na+/K+ pumps 3Na+ out of cell into blood and 2K+ into cell.
+This maintains low Na+ gradient in cell.

+### Descending loop of Henle

+ - Aquaporin 1: _not hormonally regulated_ water uptake

+### Thick ascending loop of Henle
+ - Water **impermeable**
+ - NaK2Cl cotransporter brings all three ions into the cell.
+Renal outer medually K+ (ROMK) channel lets K+ _back_ into tubule and Cl- channel lets Cl- into the blood
+  - **Loop diuretics** block NaK2Cl cotransporter, reducing ion gradient in interstituium and thus reducing water reuptake and causing **diuresis**
+  - Furisomide is loop diuretic used for fluid buildup - especially **pulmonary edema**
+  - Strong diuretic target
+ - Na+ gradient maintained again by Na+/K+ ATPase

+### Distal convoluted tubule
+ - Na+/Cl- cotransporter continues establishing gradient.
+  - Inhibited by thiazides (weaker diuretic)

+### Collecting Dructs
+ - Aldosterone binds to intercellular mineralcorticoid receptors, increasing epithelial sodium channel (ENaC) expression and insertion into duct cell membrane.
+This brings Na+ into the blood and in return we must _excrete_ K+ and H+
+  - Aldosterone produced in adrenal gland
+  - Ademomas can cause very high levels of aldosterone --> high K+ in urine.
+This can cause generalized weakness (K+ required for muscle contraction)
+ - ADH binds surface receptor (GPCRs) and causes expression of aquaporin-2 on collecting duct epithelium, bringing in water.
+  - Low ADH can cause polyuria (high urine volume) and hypernatremia.

+#### Other notes:
+ - Glomerulus is _resistant_ to ischemia. **PCT** is very vunerable to damage from chronic hemmorhage.

 # Reading Notes